cyclr/docs/pages/v2/05-application-connectors/authentication/ms-teams.md

 #### OAuth 2.0 (application permissions)

 When you use application permissions authentication, several of the endpoints are protected since they handle sensitive data.
 You need to apply for permission to use them with [this Microsoft request form](https://docs.microsoft.com/en-us/graph/teams-protected-apis).
-It can take up to a week to approve your permissi= during which you cannot use the protected methods.
+It can take up to a week to approve your permissions during which you cannot use the protected methods.
 The following methods are protected and only function once you have requested permission:

 - **Messages** > **Get Channel Message**
 - **Messages** > **List Channel Messages**